Beyond the Case: What Gabriel’s Team Got Right Without Knowing It

 Where my critique lands most accurately

 Gerstner was a very good turnaround executive who had genuine strategic insight about integration versus fragmentation — and who had the ruthlessness to execute a painful cost restructuring that predecessors had avoided.
 He was not a visionary technologist who saw the next thirty years.
 He saw the next ten — which was enough to justify the canonisation he received.
 But the asset base gave him the runway.
 The installed base gave him the customer relationships.
 The brand gave him the credibility to make the pivot.
+A lesser executive with the same assets might have failed.
+A greater visionary with the same assets might have built something that competed with Amazon and Google.
+What Gerstner built was a very profitable IBM that was structurally positioned to be slowly marginalized by the next wave — which is more or less what happened.

 The elephants learned to dance.
 They just didn’t learn to sprint.